6 writing strategies for wordy kids

 2. Use fewer characters.

-Perhaps she could write about one main character who must save his sister as the flood waters rise.
-Or, she could focus on a member of the Akron fire department who helps one family get to safety.
+Perhaps your child could write about one main character who must save his sister as the flood waters rise.
+Or, the story could focus on a member of the Akron fire department who helps one family get to safety.

 3. Stick with one setting.

 Many changes in scene and setting add to a story’s length.
-Though a verbal child might want to have multiple scenes in her story, suggest that she settle on one or two.
+Though a verbal child might want to have multiple scenes in the story, suggest settling on one or two.

 4. Limit the passage of time.

 Writing about an event that spans days or weeks pretty much guarantees that the story will be long and involved.
-But if she sticks to a time frame of several hours, she’ll more easily manage the story details.
+But if students stick to a time frame of several hours, they’ll more easily manage the story details.

 5. Choose details wisely.

 Details are important!
 They add color and interest, and they engage the reader.
-By all means, encourage her to describe characters, emotions, settings, and events.
-At the same time, caution her that trying to fit in all of her great ideas can bog down the writing or steer her off course.
+By all means, encourage children to describe characters, emotions, settings, and events.
+At the same time, caution them that trying to fit in all of their great ideas can bog down the writing or steer the story off course.

 6. Be precise and concise.

-A helpful strategy is to first invite her to write a skeleton of each sentence that includes a subject and predicate.
-Once she has the basic story structure in place, she can carefully choose modifiers, sentence variations, figurative language, or other details to expand each sentence and make it more colorful.
+A helpful strategy is to first invite them to write a skeleton of each sentence that includes a subject and predicate.
+Once they have the basic story structure in place, they can carefully choose modifiers, sentence variations, figurative language, or other details to expand each sentence and make it more colorful.

 Even if their prose is a bit over the top, we’re thrilled when one of our children finds joy in writing.
-In what ways do you guide your wordy young author to write more concisely?
+What writing strategies for wordy kids have helped you guide your young author to write more concisely?